craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

+0. A plan to limit unnecesary re-computations without buffering whole copies of the symbol table per group.

+    0. For each group, in the grouping stage construct a symbol to type map: `rhsSymbolToTypeMap` for the input types, with initial type value set to never.
+Before re-computing the group, check input symbol table against `rhsSymbolToTypeMap`, and if for each symbol in `rhsSymbolToTypeMap` the types in the input symbol table are equal, the re-computation can be skipped.
+Otherwise, update the value of `rhsSymbolToTypeMap` to union the input type before recomputation.

+    0. For each group, in the grouping stage construct a symbol to node map: `lhsSymbolToTypeMap` for the output types, with intial type value set to never.
+In case the re-computation of the group is skipped, then the group re-computation effect can be replaced by, for each `lhsSymbolToTypeMap` symbol, update the value in the symbol table by the value in `lhsSymbolToTypeMap`.

+    0. This plan does not decrease the number of times a group is accessed, so it does not decrease e.g., the number of loop iterations, or prevent descending an if statement, even if all the enclosed groups will not be re-computed.
+In order to achieve that level of efficiency, the enclosed groups maps could be merged a single map for the enclosing group.
+This is a separate dev step.

 0. Deeper embedded while loop tests to demonstrate exactly what is the looping complexity.
 0. `SyntaxKind.ContinueStatement`,`BreakStatement`: test cases with label targets, block break.
 0.  `Do` loop